pbklink/motif-core/etc/motif-core.api.md

 export { EnumInfoOutOfOrderError }

 export { EnumMappedExplicitElementsArrayUiAction }

-// Warning: (ae-missing-release-tag) "EnumRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export class EnumRenderValue extends GenericRenderValue<Integer> {
-}

 // Warning: (ae-missing-release-tag) "EnumTableField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //